jakubartlomiej/password-wallet/README.md

-# password-wallet
+# PASSWORD WALLET
-Java, Hibernate, SpringBoot, Thymleaf
+## Technologies: Java, Hibernate, SpringBoot, Thymleaf

 Application allow to save you password to another website in wallet.

-User can choose which alghoritm to hashed password use.
+User can choose which algorithm use to hash your main password.

+After click the button near saved password, application show password in plain text.